TheLux83/100-days-of-code/log.md

 **Thoughts:** Today was a very good day.
 I styled many pages and I think that I'm 99% finished with styling.
 Additional to styling, I was successful in implemented a total costs view for every vehicle and every company, so that one has a general overlook how much the vehicle had cost us, or how much money a company made with us.

+### Day 54: April 03, 2020

+**Today's Progress**: Last work on total costs of the current year finished.
+Sorting of the invoice lists implemented.
+Reading about deploying a Django Project

+**Thoughts:** I had to do a little work on my total costs for the current year, but that is finished now.
+Additionally I sorted all invoice lists to the invoice date.
+That's it for version 1.
+It's deployable, but not finished yet.
+I spent a few minutes reading about deploying a django project.
+But I will push this to monday.